statesman/cps/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

+> NOTE: Since we don't use the Sync grunt plugin anymore, you'll need to manually ftp any changes.

 This project is our go-to tool for generating multipage, off-platform immersive story presentations.

 A few key features: